lxl-max/image-segmentation/docs/index.md

 **Strengths**

-- Good at separating **touching or overlapping objects**
+- Good at separating objects that stick together (e.g. cells, particles, and coins pressed together)
-  (e.g. clustered cells or particles)
 - Can produce detailed boundaries

 **Weaknesses**

-- Very sensitive to noise and over-segmentation
-- Usually needs good preprocessing (smoothing, markers, etc.)

-**Good for**

-- Microscopy images with touching objects
-- Cases where simple thresholding merges objects together
+- May draw boundaries everywhere because of noise.
+- Sometimes even there are no edges, it can draw a line between two sections to separate the two areas.

 ---